fabricioepa/lab-hexagon-java/README.md

 ```

  This is one of the reasons the pattern as often been applied to microservices architecture, because
- it works nice for system integrations and also for small/medium sized application domains.
+ it works nice for multiple system integrations and also for small/medium sized application domains.

- If the domain starts to grow, may be it is the time to think about design a new hexagon to it
+ If the application domain starts to grow, may be it is the time to think about design a new hexagon to it.

  Feel free to bring up your ideas  ;)